sdfgeoff/wasm_minigames/src/swoop_start_sequence/index.md

 // And so on
 ```
+The code that does this is pretty ugly (as is a lot of exporter code),
+and is inside the `resources/logo.blend` file.

 To render our logo, we can  move our existing game logic to a "play_game"
 function, and create a new function called "show_logo":